Saturday, February 23, 2008

 Filing Requirement for a Dependent

 If you are a dependent, then your filing requirements are different from that of a non-dependent.
 Also, if your parents can claim you as a dependent, then you can't file as a non-dependent even if your parents don't actually claim you.
-On a tax return, a dependent does not get personal exemption ($3,500 in 2008).
+On a tax return, a dependent does not get personal exemption of $3,650.
 If you are a dependent and are not required to file, you should still file your tax return if you have a refund.

 Filing Requirements for a Dependent under 65 and not blind (Single or Married)